 1998-99 University of Ottawa (English), Ottawa, ON

-2016-Present Curatorial Assistant, National Gallery of Canada, Ottawa, ON
+2016-2018 Curatorial Assistant, Contemporary Art, National Gallery of Canada, Ottawa, ON

-2013-Present Managing Editor, Desire / Change: Contemporary Feminist Art in Canada, edited by Heather Davis, MAWA 30th Anniversary Book Project, Winnipeg, MB
+2013-2017 Managing Editor, Desire / Change: Contemporary Feminist Art in Canada, edited by Heather Davis, MAWA/MQUP, Winnipeg, MB/Montreal/QC.

 2015 Outreach Coordinator (contractual), Artexte, Montreal, QC